 - Offer validation.
 Instead of seeking a solution for their worries or fears, offer confirmation of their feelings.
 Tell them simply that it’s OK to feel how they do.

 Treatment for this type of anxiety can be very successful.
-It requires a commitment and self-care to feel more confident in relationships.
-However, it can be done.
+It requires commitment and self-care to feel more confident in relationships — but it can be done.